CrossLangNV/C4C_web_app/README.md

+## UIMA
+Because the UIMA source code is in a separate Git submodule, execute the following command:
+`git submodule update --init`

+After the code is available, the UIMA project must be built with Maven:

+`mvn clean install`

 ## Django - Solr app

 Django search web application with PostgreSQL as the db backend for Django (administration) and with Solr as the main db / search engine.